 Reviewing Your Mortgage Documents:

 Next, let’s go over the specific documents you will review at the closing meeting.
 The Mortgage Note and the Mortgage (or Deed of Trust, in some states) declares your understanding of the debt and promise to pay it back, and declares the lender’s rights to foreclosure if the loan is not paid as agreed.
-The final Truth-in-Lending Disclosure acts as the final statement regarding changes to the loan’s structure and rates since the beginning of the application process.
-Several Declarations and Affidavits will also be signed by you as an understanding of both your obligations and rights as a new homeowner, as well as the HUD-1 Settlement Statement, which calculates your actual costs compared to the Good Faith Estimate.
+The final Closing Disclosure acts as the final statement regarding changes to the loan’s structure and rates since the beginning of the application process.
+Several Declarations and Affidavits will also be signed by you as an understanding of both your obligations and rights as a new homeowner, as well as the Closing Disclosure, which calculates your actual costs compared to the loan estimate.
 After all of this is signed and filed away, the seller will hand you the keys to your brand new house.

 Tips for Closing Your Mortgage Successfully:

 With that in mind, it is important to remember a few key tips to ensure you are getting the most out of this arrangement.
 Even though most mortgage lenders will review documents in detail with you on closing day, always ask questions if a number does not sound accurate to you – or if the mortgage lender offers a lengthy explanation of a change rather than an offer to fix it.

 Remember, even though this process is contingent on your credit standing, it is the lender’s responsibility to cater to what is best for you, and answer questions so that you understand this agreement thoroughly.
 Any number that may be off even slightly is a red flag.
 Don’t be afraid to ask questions to get answers to your satisfaction, but don’t be afraid to make a quick exit either!